 Project Vs Habit

-The key to making the Daily 5 Minute Declutter work is the way you approach it.
+The key to making the 5 Minute Daily Declutter challenge work is the way you approach it.

 I don’t know about you, but usually, when I get ready for a major declutter, I tackle it like a project.
 This is not a sustainable method for most of us.

 When we get the big idea to declutter a room – or an entire house – the task becomes too big.
-We get overwhelmed and don’t know where to start.
+We get overwhelmed and don’t know where to start when decluttering.
 Or we get distracted and leave it for later.
 Except we don’t come back later.

 Instead of turning decluttering your home into a major project, turn it into a daily habit.

 All you need is 5 minutes a day for this new habit and after a while, it really will become part of your daily routine.

 By making decluttering a lifelong habit instead of a started and abandoned project, over and over again, you will start to see actual results!

 If you want to kick off with a decluttering project, this guide will help you start decluttering when overwhelmed.
 You can also start off with a few of these 10-minute decluttering tasks that might not fit into your new daily habit!

 How To Make The 5-Minute Daily Declutter Work